 |Optimized for your system|

-Once the installation completed (with the standard method), the main problem I think is the time to install any new software.
-As there is no packages available, you need to compile each one separately (and its dependencies)
+Once the installation is complete (with the standard method), I think the main problem is the time it takes to install new software.
+As there are no packages available, you need to compile each one separately (and its dependencies).

-Besides that, Gentoo is a serious operating system, that works very well and that you can consider in some cases (mainly for a server, I think)
+Besides that, Gentoo is a serious operating system, that works very well which you can consider in some cases (mainly for a server, I think).

 Note: don’t stress too much about installing software.
-It just takes more time but it’s not that different or complex.
+It takes more time, but it’s not that different or complex.
 There is a tool named Portage that handle everything.
 On desktop, you can even use a graphic interface to find and install new software.
-More details about this at the end of this tutorial
+I’ll provide more details about this at the end of the tutorial.

-I hope I did not discourage you and that you are still with me 🙂
+I hope I didn’t discourage you and that you are still with me :).

-The test is worth it even if you don’t keep it on the long term, so let’s try to install it now!
+The test is worth it even if you don’t keep it for the long term, so let’s try to install it now!

-On the Gentoo official website, you can find archives for all architectures, including ARM (download page here), but it’s only the source files, you can’t install it directly with Etcher
+On the Gentoo official website, you can find archives for all architectures, including ARM (download page here), but it’s only the source files, and you can’t install it directly with Etcher.

-You’ll not get the latest version of each software, but you’ll have a recent version (3 months old during writing) with useful software already installed
+You won’t get the latest version of each software, but you’ll have a recent version (3 months old during writing) with useful software already installed.

-And so, you’ll save much time with a quick installation.
-And then you can just update it to download the latest versions of each software.
+And so, you’ll save much time with a quick installation!
+Then you can just update it to download the latest versions of each software.

 The full version includes XFCE 4, LibreOffice, Firefox & Chromium, VLC, Kodi, etc.